daniildulin/minter-swift-kit/README.md

-# minter-swift-sdk
+# Minter Kit

-A description of this package.
+Alpha version of Minter Kit for Apple developers

+!!!
+NOT FOR PRODUCTION !!!

 #### Third Party